pmachata/dwgrep/doc/syntax.rst

 	Error: Name `A' rebound.

-It is also not possible to access names from outer scopes if they are covered by the same name in an inner scope.
+It is also not possible to access names from outer scopes if they are shadowed by the same name in an inner scope.
 In the following, the inner reference to ``A`` will always resolve to ``2``, and there is no way to access the outer ``A`` of ``1``::